 With this, we have covered the different aspects of SQL vs. Python.
 As you start your learning journey, you will now have a much more precise approach.
 The coding community is always abuzz with new and exciting things, and having a conceptual base allows you to adapt seamlessly and shine!

-If you are curious to learn about Python, everything about data science, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about Python, everything about data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.